albiondervishi/opendata/trafi.md

 Trafi open data analysis
 ========================

+This document describes the analysis of the Trafi open data.
+The analysis is implemented with [R](http://www.r-project.org/), and this document is created with the [knitr-packge](http://yihui.name/knitr/).

+The document contains a lot of technical details, so if you wish you can skip straight to the [results](#quantify-relationships-between-variables-with-linear-regression).

-Data available from [Trafi avoin data](http://www.trafi.fi/tietopalvelut/avoin_data).
+The data is available from [Trafi avoin data](http://www.trafi.fi/tietopalvelut/avoin_data).
 Data published under the [Trafi open data license](http://www.trafi.fi/tietopalvelut/avoin_data/avoimen_datan_lisenssi).

 ## Setting up H2O